Providing support to students with special needs

 For children admitted to GDQ with an identified disability:

-- GDQ will assemble an Academic Support Plan (ASP) team, of which the parent is a member.
+- GDQ will assemble an academic support team, of which the parent is a member.

-- This team will develop an individualized plan that will describe services necessary for the child to learn and progress.
+- This team will develop an individualized education plan (IEP) that will describe services necessary for the child to learn and progress.

 - These services may include modified or differentiated instruction and expectations, in class support, or pull out support with the special needs teacher.

-- GDQ reserves the right to cancel a child’s place if parents reject the ASP.
+- GDQ reserves the right to cancel a child’s place if parents reject the IEP.

 For children presently enrolled at GDQ who exhibit consistent difficulties in learning: